-Returns an Integer indicating the subtype of a variable.
+Returns an Integer that indicates the subtype of a variable.

 Syntax